BuilderIO/nextjs-builder-edge-personalization/README.md

 ### Experimenting

-Now that you have a configured Builder.io application, you can try different features, such as creating a page.
-Create a new page entry, assign any URL, publish and preview.
+Now that you have a configured Builder.io space and a running application, start by creating a page, assign any URL, publish and preview.
 For more detail and ideas on creating pages, see [Creating a landing page in Builder ](https://www.builder.io/c/docs/creating-a-landing-page).

-*Create custom targeting attributes)[https://www.builder.io/c/docs/guides/targeting-and-scheduling#custom-targeting]
+*[Create custom targeting attributes](https://www.builder.io/c/docs/guides/targeting-and-scheduling#custom-targeting), those targeting attributes can be used when creating new content specific for a target audience.

 ## Demo